lmhale99/iprPy/iprPy/records/calculation_dynamic_relax/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-dynamic-relax Record style is for a calculation that dynamically relaxes a crystal system (should be merged with calculation-system-relax in the future).
+The calculation_dynamic_relax Record style is for a calculation that dynamically relaxes a crystal system.

 Calculation styles that use this Record style: